TheBeruriahIncident/leafbyte/iOS/TECH_DEBT_AND_TODOS.md

 * Add credits to settings, aligning across iOS, Android, and website
 * Fix weird spacing at the bottom of the tutorial page on newer devices
-* Temporarily set target to latest to see deprecations
+* Temporarily set target to latest to see deprecations Failed to deserialize settings: Error Domain=NSCocoaErrorDomain Code=4864 "This decoder will only decode classes that adopt NSSecureCoding.
+Class 'LeafByte.Settings' does not adopt it."
+UserInfo={NSDebugDescription=This decoder will only decode classes that adopt NSSecureCoding.
+Class 'LeafByte.Settings' does not adopt it.}
+Thread Performance Checker: -[AVCaptureSession startRunning] should be called from background thread.
+Calling it on the main thread can lead to UI unresponsiveness

 Known bugs to figure out and fix:
 * One person has reported crashing when saving to the Files App, and many crash reports show crashing within saveAndNext/handleSerialization.
 The crash reports give minimal details (not even a line number).
 We can't figure what would cause this and are attempting to gather more data.